bpmn-miwg/bpmn-miwg-test-suite/README.md

 1. Report your findings in the spreadsheet `BPMN MIWG Test Case Structure.xlsx` by putting either `OK` or `Issues` into a column labeled with tool name, version and date of test.
 1. [Create new issues](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/issues/new) on GitHub – one for each of your findings.
 Make sure to mention the tool you tested, the id of the test case (e.g. `A.1.0`) and the type of the test (e.g. `import`) in the issue title.
 (A moderator will create labels out of that.)

-Repeat these steps for all reference models.
+Repeat these steps for all reference models and [submit your test results to BPMN MIWG](#3-submit-your-test-results-to-bpmn-miwg).

 ### 2. BPMN MIWG Export Test Procedure
 If the tool under test supports the export of BPMN XML files, you can test that feature using the following procedure: